kirill-konshin/next-redux-wrapper/README.md

 - `debug` (optional, boolean) : enable debug logging
 - `mapStateToProps`, `mapDispatchToProps`, `mergeProps` (optional, functions) : functions to pass to `react-redux` `connect` method
 - `connectOptions` (optional, object) : configuration to pass to `react-redux` `connect` method
+- `serializeState` and `deserializeState` : Custom functions for serializing and deserializing the redux state, see [Custom serialization and deserialization](#custom-serialization-and-deserialization)

 When `makeStore` is invoked it is also provided a configuration object as the second parameter, which includes: